WireGuard® is a new VPN protocol used to secure the connection between your device and a VPN server.

 Learn more about how VPNs work

-WireGuard uses state-of-the-art cryptography to keep your connection secure and, at just a few thousand lines of code, it is extremely lightweight.
-This makes it faster than traditional VPN protocols such as OpenVPN and IKEv2, especially on lower-end hardware
+WireGuard uses state-of-the-art cryptography to keep your connection secure and is extremely lightweight.
+This makes it faster than traditional VPN protocols such as OpenVPN and IKEv2, especially on lower-end hardware.

 Originally developed for Linux, WireGuard was officially integrated into the Linux kernel (versions 5.6+) in March 2020, marking it as a secure, stable, and fast VPN protocol suitable for daily use.
 The main benefits of WireGuard are: